 A concrete countertop can completely transform a space’s look.
-Many think of concrete as a mainly industrial material, however, it can fit perfectly inside a home when done well.
+Many think of concrete as a mainly industrial material.
+However, when done correctly it can fit perfectly inside a home.

 Concrete countertops can turn a basic kitchen into a very aesthetically pleasing space.
 They offer both the look and functionality that every kitchen deserves.
 From their durability to the option of unfinished edges, these countertops offer different possibilities based on what vision you may have.

 Before choosing how to personalize your countertop, you need to choose the form.
 Concrete countertops are available in three types.
 First among the options are custom precast slabs, which begin with taking the measurements of the countertop area, then building a mould.
-Once it has been fabricated offsite, it is then transported and installed in the kitchen.
+Once it has been fabricated offsite, it's then transported and installed in your kitchen.

-When they hear the word concrete, many people think of a slab of sidewalk, but the concrete countertops of today have a look like natural stone.
-Through acid staining techniques, concrete can have the same mottled finish of slate or granite.
+When they hear the word concrete, many people think of a slab of sidewalk, but the concrete countertops of today look similar to natural stone.
+Through acid staining techniques, concrete can have the same mottled finish as slate or granite.